curiouselectric/SolarSensor/README.md

 RETURNED: "aaI0SSTCONp0.18r25.0#"     With the numbers after m and c being the conversion values

-## Switch on/off Temperature conversion?:
+## Switch on/off Temperature conversion:

 REQUEST:  "aaI0SSTCONON#"  to set temperature conversion ON.
 REQUEST:  "aaI0SSTCONOFF#" to set temperature conversion OFF